Seven yoga poses to cleanse your post-Christmas body

 This inversion is perfect for stimulating the digestive system, and flushing out the kidneys and bladder after a series of parties.
 You can come into this pose either from shoulder stand, or, from a supine position, bring your knees to your chest, and support your middle back as you straighten the legs upwards and allow them to come over your head with the aim of the feet touching the floor behind you.
 If you cannot touch the floor, then keep the arms supporting the back.
 If you can, you can stretch out the arms along the floor and clasp the hands together.
 You have the option of keeping the knees bent if your hamstrings are tight.
 Do not turn your head in this pose and hold for at least five breaths.

 7. Savasana (corpse pose)

 And after all of that wringing out and replenishing of your system, finally treat yourself to a relaxing savasana and concentrate on the sensation of fresh blood and lymphatic fluid flowing around your body as you relax everything.
 Take a moment to focus in a quiet place, away from the festive hubbub, to think about your intentions for the year ahead and what you might let go from your life if it’s no longer serving you in a positive way.
-From all at Sampoorna Yoga School in Goa, a very happy new year.
+From all at Sampoorna – Yoga Teacher Training School in India, a very happy new year.
 May 2020 bring you all peace, harmony and joy, wherever you are in the world.
 Om Shanti Shanti Shanti.